volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 React knows to only modify `className`.

-When the Component elements have the same type, the instance stays the same in order to maintain the state across the renders.
+If the component elements have the same type, the instance remains the same to maintain the state across  renderings.

 React updates the props of the underlying component instance to match the new element and calls the update lifecycle hook on it.

 Then, the `render` method is called and the diff algorithm recurses.

-When recursing on children of a DOM node, React iterates over both lists of children simultaneously and creates a mutation if any difference has been found.
+When recursing on children of a DOM node, React iterates over both child lists al the same time and creates a mutation if a difference is found.

 For example, adding an element to the end of the list is efficient: